What does it mean to be an Internally Displaced Person (IDP)?

 About the author: Nura Alawia

 My name is Nura Alawia and I'm a big fan of travel.
 The best part of traveling is getting to know people with different experiences, cultures, and traditions (including food, of course).
-For my undergraduate, I chose to study Arabic while for my master I opted for a more specific area which is Middle Eastern politics.
+For my undergraduate degree, I chose to study Arabic while for my master's I opted for a more specific area which is Middle Eastern politics.
 At the moment I am an intern at the PA and I cannot be happier considering the objectives of the organization and given the people involved in it whose inspiration, friendship, and high motivation are fantastic.